-Upon successful completion of this unit students will understand and be able to apply concepts of physics and introductory physiology as they relate to biomedical sciences in the following areas
+Upon successful completion of this unit, students should be able to apply concepts of physics and introductory physiology as they relate to biomedical sciences in the following areas:

 Students will develop basic practical skills in problem solving, experimental methods and uncertainties, analysis of data and written scientific communication.

-Assignments (3 items consisting of set questions and a fact sheet A4 poster): 20%
+- Assignments (3 items consisting of set questions, online quizzes and a fact sheet A4 poster) (25%)

 A pass in the final examination must be obtained to pass the unit.